ACCORD-NWP/tactus/docs/markdown_docs/environment_variables.md

 - DEODE_LOGLEVEL sets the logger log level.
 Select e.g. between info and debug.
 For more options see the [loguru](https://loguru.readthedocs.io/) documentation.
 - DEODE_HOST allows to override the automatic detection of host.
 The host is used to pick up specific configuration settings.
 See e.g. `deode show host`
-- DEODE_CONFIG_DATA_PATH sets additional search paths for config files.
+- DEODE_CONFIG_DATA_DIR sets additional search paths for config files.
 This is useful when using DEODE as a package.
 To see paths in use run `deode show paths`.